Mario-Mladenov1998/QA-Fundamentals2025/README.md

 # QA-Fundamentals2025

-This is a repository for demo.
+This is a repository for Demo GitHub.